daleonpz/Research-Project/chapter2.md

 Design and Implementation {#implementation}
 ===========================================

-In this research project we develop an example rover-app.
+In this research project we develop an example of a  rover-app.
 For the use case of our application  we are using two _Rovers_, a **Rover Leader**, and a **Rover Follower** running our rover-app.
 Hereinafter, we will only use **Leader** or **Follower** to refer to them.
-The leader has a visual marker, the follower should detect it, estimate the angle $\beta$ and distance $d$ with respect to the leader as is shown in figure \ref{img:roverusecase}, and follow the leader without any human intervention.
+The Leader has a visual marker, the Follower should detect it, estimate the angle $\beta$ and distance $d$ with respect to the Leader as is shown in figure \ref{img:roverusecase}, and follow the Leader without any human intervention.
 ![Rover Use Case \label{img:roverusecase}](img/roverusecase.jpg)

-This chapter will be focused on the design and development of our rover-app.
+This chapter will focus on the design and development of our rover-app.
 In addition, we present the theoretical background required to understand design decisions.
-The  following sections will describe the main requirements; camera calibration, pinhole model and pose estimation theory; and implementation details.
+The  following sections will describe the main requirements, camera calibration, pinhole model and pose estimation theory, and implementation details.

 Requirements
 -------------------
-The main requirements for the rover follower are listed in table 2.1.
+The main requirements for the rover Follower are listed in table 2.1.

 --------------------------------------------------------------------
 Requirement         Description
 --------------      ----------------------------------------------------
-Detect visual       The follower should detect an Aruco Marker  using marker              the PiCamera mounted on it.
+Detect visual       The Follower should detect an Aruco Marker  using marker              the PiCamera mounted on it.
 The camera field of
-                    vision should contain the marker, and this one should be within 100cm of radius.
+                    vision should contain the marker, and the marker should be at a maximum distance of 100cm from the PiCamera.

-Estimation          The follower should estimate the angle and distance angle and           to the marker every time the leader moves to another distance            position.
+Estimation          The Follower should estimate the angle and distance angle and           to the marker every time the Leader moves to another distance            position.

-Follower            The follower should steer based on the estimated driving             values.
+Follower            The Follower should steer based on the estimated driving             values.
 It should first rotate based on the estimated
-                    angle, and then drive forward based on the estimated distance, but it should stop when is within 5cm of radius from the leader.
+                    angle, and then drive forward based on the estimated distance, but it should stop when it is within 5cm of radius from the Leader.

-Leader              The leader should only move to a new position when movement            the follower reaches it.
+Leader              The Leader should only move to a new position when movement            the Follower reaches it.

-Autonomous          The follower should be completely autonomous. driving             Detection of the marker and driving should be done
+Autonomous          The Follower should be completely autonomous. driving             Detection of the marker and driving should be done
-                    with no human intervention other than turning on the rover and initial positioning.
+                    with no human intervention other than turning the rover on and initial positioning.

-Operating           The follower should run Raspbian Jessie  as system              operation system.
+Operating           The Follower should run Raspbian Jessie  as system              operation system.

-OpenCV              The follower should use OpenCV 3.4.1 [@opencv_library] for the video library             processing including reading video frames, marker
+OpenCV              The Follower should use OpenCV 3.4.1 [@opencv_library] for the video library             processing including reading video frames, marker
                     detection, and estimation of the angle and distance to the marker.

-Rover-App           The follower code should be based on the services such library             as sensor reading and driving provided by the
+Rover-App           The Follower's code should be based on the services such library             as sensor reading and driving provided by the
                     rover-app library.

-Maintainability      The follower code should be maintainable following
+Maintainability      The Follower's code should be maintainable following
                     principles of modularity and encapsulation, and
                     avoiding code duplication code.

-Reusable            The follower code should be reusable.
+Reusable            The Follower's code should be reusable.
 Subroutines
-                    or functions should be well defined, and it's design should take into account orthogonality
+                    or functions should be well defined, and its design should take into account orthogonality
                     and extensibility.

-Understandability   The follower code should be understandable.
+Understandability   The Follower's code should be understandable.
 Comments
                     should be relevant, variable and function names should be self explanatory, the code sections should be well defined (includes, global/static/volatile